Farmers’ Rights and Obligations

 15. What are my property rights regarding hunters?

-Safety zones: It is unlawful for any person other than the lawful occupant to hunt, trap, pursue or disturb any game or wildlife within 150 yards around a dwelling, barn or stable without specific advance permission of the occupant.
-A safety zone of 50 yds. is established for archery and crossbow hunting.
-(Code – Section 2505)
+Safety zones: It is unlawful for any person other than the lawful occupant to hunt, trap, pursue, or disturb any game or wildlife within 150 yards around a dwelling, barn or stable without specific advance permission of the occupant.
+A safety zone of 50 yards is established for archery and crossbow hunting.
+(GWC – Section 2505)

 Property damage: It is unlawful for any person, while hunting game or wildlife or taking furbearers, to cause or assist in causing damage to real or personal property.
 Also, it is unlawful to leave gates or bars open, break down or destroy fences, or tear down or scatter rail, post, wood or stone piles.
-It is unlawful to harass, injure or kill livestock of any kind.
-(Code – Section 2509)
+It is unlawful to harass, injure, or kill livestock of any kind.
+(GWC – Section 2509(a))

-Hunter trespass: The game and wildlife code prohibits persons from hunting or trapping in any unharvested buckwheat, corn, sorghum or soybean fields without permission of the owner or person in charge of the property.
-(Code – Section 2509) Act 107 of 2019 makes trespassing while hunting a primary offense, which makes it easier for Game Wardens to cite hunters who trespass on private property.
+Act 107 of 2019 makes trespassing while hunting a primary offense, which makes it easier for Wildlife Conservation Officer to cite hunters who trespass on private property.
 A hunter caught trespassing on private property can be charged with a third-degree summary offense, which carries a minimum penalty of $250.
 In addition, if a hunter defies an order from a landowner to leave, the hunter can be charged with a misdemeanor, which carries a maximum penalty of a $3,000 fine and 6 months jail time.
 Any person who commits two hunting trespass violations within a seven-year period will face a misdemeanor charge for the second offense and lose the privilege to hunt in Pennsylvania for one year.
-(Code – Sections 2314 (a) and (c))
+(GWC – Section 2314 (a) and (c))

-Landowner Liability: July 2007, the PA legislature amended Pennsylvania’s landowner liability protection extending protection of landowners whom allow free access for hunting, from liability to include any injury to persons or property, “wherever such persons or property are located”.
+Landowner Liability: Act 11 of 2007 amended the Recreational Use of Land and Water Act to extend protection to landowners who allow free access for hunting from liability to include any injury to persons or property, “wherever such persons or property are located”.
 This Act addresses lawsuits for accidents or injuries on or off the property where free access is permitted.
+In 2018, the Act was further amended to allow limited contributions (entrance fees) if not retained by the landowner and used exclusively for conserving or maintaining the land, paying taxes on the land, or paying liability insurance for the land.
+(Act 98 of 2018)

 16. What is the cooperative Farm-Game Program and what benefits are there for me as a farmer?